Skip to content

 The reminders disappear.
 The standards stick.

-A CLAUDE.md is a suggestion Claude reads once. .claude/rules/ is enforcement Claude follows on every file, every session — without being reminded.
+A CLAUDE.md is a suggestion the model reads once. .claude/rules/ is enforcement it follows on every file, every session — without being reminded.

 Ready to try it?
 Get Started — 5 minutes